aprianimmanuel/Machine-Learning-in-Asset-Clustering-and-Allocation/README.md

 #### -- Project Status: [Completed]

 ## Introduction
-My name Aprian Immanuel.
+My name is Aprian Immanuel.
 I am here because I want to share how to be a Data Driven Investor.
 You can find me at
 - Twitter/Instagram: @aprianimmanuel
 - Gmail: immanuelaprian@gmail.com